squarism/squarism.github.io/_posts/2013-09-13-dry-methods-with-ruby-blocks.markdown

 people_on_muffins = db_results.select {|user| user[:projects].include? 'muffins' }
 {% endhighlight %}

-<p>But as you keep working, you might be getting a feeling of deja-vu.
+But as you keep working, you might be getting a feeling of deja-vu.
 The two methods above are very similar.
-You might be inspired by other Ruby libraries which give you a tiny DSL or at least allow you to pass blocks into methods to be more expressive.</p>
+You might be inspired by other Ruby libraries which give you a tiny DSL or at least allow you to pass blocks into methods to be more expressive.

 <!-- more -->

-<h2>The Smell</h2>
+## The Smell

 Here's the complete code smelly example.

 {% highlight ruby %}